The Oklahoman

 The Oklahoman is the largest daily newspaper in Oklahoma, United States, and is the only regional daily that covers the Greater Oklahoma City area.
 The Alliance for Audited Media (formerly Audit Bureau Circulation) lists it as the 59th largest U.S. newspaper in circulation.

 The Oklahoman has been published by Gannett (formerly known as GateHouse Media) owned by Fortress Investment Group and its investor Softbank since October 1, 2018.
 On November 11, 2019, GateHouse Media and Gannett announced GateHouse Media would be acquiring Gannett and taking the Gannett name.
 The acquisition of Gannett was finalized on November 19, 2019.

-Copies are sold for $2 daily or $3 Sundays/Thanksgiving Day; prices are higher outside Oklahoma and adjacent counties.
+Copies are sold for $2 daily or $4 Sundays/Thanksgiving Day; prices are higher outside Oklahoma County and adjacent counties.

 Ownership

-The newspaper was founded in 1889 by Sam Small and taken over in 1903 by Edward K. Gaylord.
+The Daily Oklahoman newspaper was founded in 1894 by Samuel W. Small.
+Small eventually lost the paper and it was owned by a bank who leased the paper to Charles F. Barrett.
+R. Q. Blakeney would also run the paper before it was bought by Roy E. Stafford and W. T. Parker in 1900.
+The paper was taken over in 1903 by Edward K. Gaylord.
 Gaylord would run the paper for 71 years, and upon his death, the paper remained under the Gaylord family.

-It was announced on September 15, 2011 that all Oklahoma Publishing Company (OPUBCO) assets, including The Oklahoman, would be sold to Denver-based businessman Philip Anschutz and his Anschutz Corporation.
+It was announced on September 15, 2011, that all Oklahoma Publishing Company (OPUBCO) assets, including The Oklahoman, would be sold to Denver-based businessman Philip Anschutz and his Anschutz Corporation.
 The sale of OPUBCO to Philip Anschutz closed in October 2011, and the Oklahoma Publishing Company remained independent in operation.
-Other Anschutz owned newspapers include The Gazette (Colorado Springs) and The Washington Examiner.
+Other Anschutz-owned newspapers include The Gazette of Colorado Springs and the Washington Examiner.

-In 2018, Anschutz sold The Oklahoman Media Company portion of OPUBCO to GateHouse Media for $12.5 million,. which included The Oklahoman, NewsOK.com, BigWing and The Oklahoman Direct, marking the first time in the newspaper's history that it would be owned by a publicly-traded company.
+In 2018, Anschutz sold The Oklahoman Media Company portion of OPUBCO to GateHouse Media for $12.5 million. which included The Oklahoman, NewsOK.com, BigWing and The Oklahoman Direct, marking the first time in the newspaper's history that it would be owned by a publicly traded company.

 On November 11, 2019, GateHouse Media and Gannett announced GateHouse Media would be acquiring Gannett and taking the Gannett name.
 The Gannett corporate merger/acquisition closed on November 19, 2019.
-The November 20, 2019 (Volume 129,323) issue of The Oklahoman was the first to show Gannett as the copyright owner,m reflecting the rebranding of GateHouse Media to Gannett.
+The November 20, 2019 (Volume 129,323) issue of The Oklahoman was the first to show Gannett as the copyright owner, reflecting the rebranding of GateHouse Media to Gannett.